bootdotdev/blog/content/computer-science/computer-science-books.md

 Useful review:

-> “It provides a good introduction to modern crypto as well as the maths behind it.
+> "It provides a good introduction to modern crypto as well as the maths behind it.
 It provides some great chapters about classical ciphers and why they are not sufficient.
-Proofs are often outlines or gloss over detail which makes the book a lot easier to read..”
+Proofs are often outlines or gloss over detail which makes the book a lot easier to read.."
 >
 > – [review](https://www.amazon.com/Cryptography-Made-Simple-Information-Security/dp/3319219359#customerReviews) from an unnamed Amazon customer.